-Normally, there are 13 coagulation factors circulating in the blood, lying in wait to be turned on when an injury occurs.
+There are a number of coagulation factors circulating in the blood, lying in wait to be turned on when an injury occurs.
 If any one of the factors is missing from the body, the complicated chemical reaction described above will not happen as it should.
 This can lead to blood loss, which can be severe and life-threatening.
 Each coagulation factor is given a number from I to XIII - they are always written as Roman numerals - and the effects of the missing factor will vary.